 Encourage Taking Action – It’s always easier to do nothing than something.
 Good copywriting will be supportive of the prospect and gently push him to take that next step.
 It will help him be able to imagine the positive results of working with you and pick up the phone to move forward.

 The more inquiries you get, the more clients you can potentially land.
-A well written website not only helps you rank higher on the search engines, it also converts visitors into leads and sales.
+A well written website not only helps you rank higher on the search engines, it also converts visitors into solid leads and sales.

 Creating a website to promote your coaching services is Step #1.
 But your marketing shouldn’t be limited to one medium.